Office Initiative Reduces Headaches And Neck And Shoulder Pain By More Than 40 Percent

-Office staff who took part in an eight-month workplace initiative reported that headaches and neck and shoulder pain fell by more than 40 per cent and their use of painkillers halved, according to research published in the May issue of Cephalalgia.
+Office staff who took part in an eight-month workplace initiative reported that headaches and neck and shoulder pain fell by more than 40 per cent.
+Their use of painkillers also halved, according to research published in the May issue of Cephalalgia.

 They also reported that pain levels were less severe at the end of the study than at the start.

 Italian researchers compared 169 staff in Turin’s registry and tax offices with 175 colleagues who hadn’t taken part in the educational and physical programme.
-Using daily diaries completed by both groups, they compared the baseline results for months one and two of the study with months seven and eight to see if there had been any changes.
+They compared the baseline results for months one and two of the study with months seven and eight to see if there had been any changes.
+They did so by using daily diaries completed by both groups.
 The study group started following the programme in month three.

 They found that:

-- At the start of the study, staff in both groups reported an average of six headache days a month and seven and a half days when they were affected by neck and shoulder pain.
+- Staff in both groups reported an average of six headache days a month and seven and a half days when they were affected by neck and shoulder pain.
 They needed to take analgesic drugs two days a month.

-- By the end of the trial, staff in the study group reported that they suffered from 41 per cent fewer headaches, with staff in the control group reporting a negligible rise of 0.02 per cent.
+- By the end of the trial, staff in the study group reported that they suffered from 41 per cent fewer headaches.
+Staff in the control group reported a negligible rise of 0.02 per cent.

-- Study group staff also reported 43 per cent less neck and shoulder pain, compared with staff in the control group who reported a five per cent reduction.
+- Study group staff also reported 43 per cent less neck and shoulder pain.
+In comparison, staff in the control group reported a five per cent reduction.

-- When it came to medication, the study group reported a 51 per cent reduction in analgesic use and the control group reported a fall of 15 per cent.
+- When it came to medication, the study group reported a 51 per cent reduction in analgesic use.
+The control group reported a fall of 15 per cent.

 - Subjects with anxiety or depression showed a better than average response when compared with the rest of the study group.

-The researchers were also keen to see whether the workplace initiative also reduced the ‘global burden’ of the employee’s headaches and neck and shoulder pain, which is calculated by multiplying intensity by frequency.
+The researchers were also keen to see whether the workplace initiative also reduced the ‘global burden’ of the employee’s headaches and neck and shoulder pain.
+This is calculated by multiplying intensity by frequency.
 They found that:

-- Employees in the study group reported a 41 per cent reduction in headache burden, compared with a two per cent fall for the control group.
+- Employees in the study group reported a 41 per cent reduction in headache burden.
+There was a two per cent fall for the control group.

-- The burden of neck and shoulder pain was 54 per cent lower in the study group by the end of the study, with the control group recording a reduction of four per cent.
+- The burden of neck and shoulder pain was 54 per cent lower in the study group.
+The control group recorded a reduction of four per cent.

 “Staff in the study group were asked to carry out a series of relaxation and posture exercises every two to three hours and provided with red labels to place around their work area to remind them to avoid excessive contraction of their head and shoulder muscles” explains lead author Professor Franco Mongini from the Headache and Facial Pain Unit at the University of Turin, Italy.